ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back-volunteer.md

 To make sure I was on point, I wrote up answers to each of the questions, following the same interview process as the fellows.
 Furthermore, I made sure I was familiar with the different ways to answer each question as well as the time and space complexity of optimal solutions.

 The great part is that the fellows take programs in either JavaScript or Swift.
-So some of the candidates presented their answers in Swift which I am not familiar with.
+So some of the candidates presented their answers in Swift, which I am not familiar with.
 I took this as an opportunity to brush up on Swift fundamentals.
 While I am no Swift expert, I can definitely knock out a "Hello World" or two and answer low level programming interview questions :).

 As I was studying for interviews during this time I was already familiar with this process.
-However as we were using Repl instead of white boards I wanted to make sure all of my code ran and compiled.
+However, as we were using Repl instead of white boards I wanted to make sure all of my code ran and compiled.
 No time to write unit tests, but I did think about how I would test my solutions.

 ## 5: How the interview process went
 Each week I was set up with two candidates to interview over Google Hangout.
 Given the pandemic, each one hour interview was conducted remotely.
 We spent a few minutes saying hello and then jumped right into it.